ouyang-w-19/focusflow-ai/README.md

 ## FocusFlow AI – Repo Overview

-A productivity-focused AI agent system that helps users plan tasks, sync with Microsoft 365, and journal progress via a chat-based UI.
+A modular, local‑first productivity assistant powered by LangGraph.
+It helps you plan goals, break them down into tasks, schedule your day, and (soon) reflect in a journal.
+All data is stored on‑device by default; cloud back‑ends can be enabled later.
 ---